anguyenle/clone_by_password/README.md

 # clone_by_password
 This is an awful tool for wrapping git ssh commands, and is intended to let you clone from private repositories without needing to log in.
 Nobody should use this because it eschews security for convenience, which is always a bad thing.
 We personally never use it because our security practices are top notch.

-After setting up our repo, it is designed to work in one line with no persistent changes to any system this is run from (except for needing to install pycryptodome, but ¯\\\_(ツ)_/¯, we thought it was stupid to install and uninstall one of the dependencies).
+After setting up our repo, it is designed to work in one line with no persistent changes to any system this is run from (except for installing a single dependency ¯\\\_(ツ)_/¯).
 This script requires [pycryptodome](https://pycryptodome.readthedocs.io/en/latest/), and works by seeding the RSA key generation process with deterministic noise which pretty much acts like a password.

 ## Example usage: